inspiringsource/aws-solutions-architect/docs/Content/Domains.md

 description: Exam weightings and test domains
 ---

-> **Note:** This page is a work in progress.
-Please check back later for updates.
+> **Note:** This website is a work in progress.
+We will also be adding more features to the website to make it more user-friendly.

 We’re using Discussions as a place to connect: [Discussions](https://github.com/inspiringsource/aws-solutions-architect/discussions).
-Would love to hear your thoughts and feedback.
+Discussions is a place to ask questions, share ideas, and connect with other members of the community.
+We encourage you to join the conversation and share your thoughts.
+Even in the early stages, we look forward for the first discussions to start.

 ## Features